ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/imagefield.md

 ### Updating an Image field

 Updating an Image field requires that you re-send existing data.
 This can be done by re-using the field obtained via REST, **removing the variations key**, and updating `alternativeText`, `fileName` or `data`.
-If you do not want to change the image itself, do not provide the `data` key.
+If you don't want to change the image itself, don't provide the `data` key.

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>